NooMiD96/React-Redux-Tests/readme.md

 ```
 npm run testCoverage
 ```
-this show and create folder 'coverage' in root folder with information about all components(only on exist tests)
+this show and create folder 'coverage' in root folder with information about all imported components(only on exist tests)

-Thunk actions need test singly, because jest multithreaded and we redefinition fetch
+All thunk actions need test in singl thread, because jest can test in multithreaded mode, but we redefinition fetch
 ```
 window.fetch = jest.fn().mockImplementation(...)
 ```